 - 1. In cooperation with the Papillion Creek Watershed Partnership (PCWP), construct regional flood control reservoirs. - a.
 2021-2024 Structures West Papillion #4 (WP-4), West Papillion #1 (WP-1), and West Papillion #2 (WP-2) - b.
 2024-2031 Structures Dam Site 19 - 2.
+Working with members of the Southern Sarpy Watershed Partnership (SSWP): - a.
+Complete the SSWP Watershed Management Plan - b.
+Prioritize projects which benefit people within the SSWP area - c.
+Evaluate opportunities and seek funding to assist with implementation of the SSWP Watershed Management Plan - d.
+Implement policies which comply with the Watershed Management Plan

-Develop, maintain, and improve flood control levees and channels in the Papillion Creek Watershed. - a.
-Locally coordinate a US Army Corps of Engineers Reevaluation of the Papillion Creek Watershed and facilitate planned implementation. - 3.
+- 3. Develop, maintain, and improve flood control levees and channels in the Papillion Creek Watershed. - a.
+Locally coordinate a US Army Corps of Engineers Reevaluation of the Papillion Creek Watershed and facilitate planned implementation. - 4.
 Certify and obtain accreditation by FEMA of the following flood control levees: - a.
 Missouri River Levee R-613 - b.
-Missouri River Levee R-616
+Missouri River Levee R-616 - c.

-- c.
 West Papillion Creek (42nd to 90th Streets) - d.
-Other priority projects that may be identified. - 4.
-Cooperate with communities to certify and obtain FEMA accreditation of flood control levees meeting 44 CFR 65.10 criteria. - 5.
+Other priority projects that may be identified. - 5.
+Cooperate with communities to certify and obtain FEMA accreditation of flood control levees meeting 44 CFR 65.10 criteria. - 6.
 Operate, maintain, and repair flood control levees and channels on the Papillion Creek System: - a.
 Big Papillion Creek (Capehart Road to Blondo Street) - b.
 West Papillion Creek (36th Street to Giles Road, 144th to 153rd Street, W. Center Rd. to Frances Circle) - c.
 Little Papillion Creek (Q to Pratt Streets) - d.
-Other priority projects that may be identified. - 6.
+Other priority projects that may be identified. - 7.
 Operate, maintain, and repair flood control levees along the Platte River. - a.
 Union and No Name Dike - b.
 Western Sarpy Levee - c.
-Other priority projects that may be identified. - 7.
-Explore feasibility of legislative authorities to create stormwater utilities or other stormwater management entities. - 8.
-Implement removal of structures within the floodway/floodplain through voluntary purchase programs. - 9.
-Provide technical assistance to individuals and units of government for sound floodplain management. - 10.
-Provide technical and financial assistance to units of government for the installation of structural flood control measures. - 11.
-Provide technical and financial assistance to units of government for the installation of non-structural flood control measures. - 12.
-Continue to coordinate a Multi-Jurisdictional Multi-Hazzard Mitigation Plan open to participation for all eligible communities within the District. - 13.
-Continue to re-evaluate and update flood insurance studies for creeks, streams, and rivers in the District. - 14.
+Other priority projects that may be identified. - 8.
+Explore feasibility of legislative authorities to create stormwater utilities or other stormwater management entities. - 9.
+Implement removal of structures within the floodway/floodplain through voluntary purchase programs. - 10.
+Provide technical assistance to individuals and units of government for sound floodplain management. - 11.
+Provide technical and financial assistance to units of government for the installation of structural flood control measures. - 12.
+Provide technical and financial assistance to units of government for the installation of non-structural flood control measures. - 13.
+Continue to coordinate a Multi-Jurisdictional Multi-Hazzard Mitigation Plan open to participation for all eligible communities within the District.

+- 14. Continue to re-evaluate and update flood insurance studies for creeks, streams, and rivers in the District. - 15.
 Merge with existing drainage districts upon request.